 The role of the captain of a ship is usually crystal clear.
 But what about when he is stuck on a stranded ship in a war zone, with no prospect of leaving any time soon?
 On the 14 merchant vessels marooned for eight long years in the Suez Canal (1967–75), the captains maintained their responsibility but had to adapt to the extraordinary situation.

 Here, I publish for the first time Master David Kemp’s 1968 photos of the captains of the Great Bitter Lake, along with some extracts from my book, Stranded in the Six-Day War.
 I’ve kept his helpful labels to identify the captains.
-I’ve also received a photo from Peter Valdner of the captains in 1968.
+I’ve also received a photo from Peter Valdner from 1968.
 If you can supply any of the missing names, please get in touch.

 The rules on board ship are similar to those in the armed forces, with a strict hierarchy.
 When Captain Brian McManus arrived on Agalampus in December 1968, he found the rules had been modified to suit the special circumstances on the Bitter Lake.
 Rather than addressing officers by their titles, everyone was on first-name terms – but the captain’s names were still prefixed, so he was to be ‘Captain Brian’.
 Officers and crew socialised and played sports together, but there was still a chain of command.
 Some captains felt a little uncomfortable with the breaking down of barriers.
 Captain Wolfgang Scharrnbeck of the Münsterland felt that in his role of captain, it was wrong for him to befriend the crew, although some of his colleagues ‘didn’t seem as clear on this issue.’ (page 98)